Stimulus Bill Provides Relief to Plan Participants

 - Has a spouse or dependent diagnosed with COVID-19; or

-Plan administrators may rely on a participant’s self-certification that they are a “qualifying individual.”
+Plan administrators may rely on a participant’s self-certification that they are a “qualified individual.”

 This is an optional Plan provision and Plan sponsors should contact their retirement plan providers to determine how to implement it if they wish to do so.
 Plan sponsors will also need to revise their Section 402(f) notices to explain that the distributions are not subject to the mandatory 20% withholding rule.